ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.txt

 This analyzer fixes that problem.

-If every your code calls into a platform-specific API, this analyzer ensures that you've done an adaptivity check around it.
-If you haven't then it emits a warning.
-It also provides a handy "quick-fix" to insert the correct check.
+If ever your code calls into a platform-specific API, this analyzer verifies that you've done an adaptivity check around it -- if you haven't then it reports a warning.
+It also provides a handy "quick-fix" to insert the correct check, by pressing Ctrl+Dot or clicking on the lightbulb.

 For advanced scenarios, this analyzer also supports "transitivity" -- you can declare that an entire method of yours is platform-specific, eliminating the need for any checks inside, but forcing you to check before invoking the method.
-The analyzer provides a handy "quick-fix" to mark a method as platform-specific.

-This analyzer also supports "feature flags" -- you can declare that a given field or property represents a guard, so that checking this field is as good as calling the more common ApiInformation.IsTypePresent method.
-And again the analyzer provides a handy "quick-fix" to mark a field as platform-specific.
+It also supports "feature flags" -- you can declare that a given field or property embodies the result of calling ApiInformation.IsTypePresent, so that checking this field is as good as calling it directly.

 The analyzer does have a few false positives, in cases where you've written your own idiosyncratic style of adaptive checks that are technically valid but aren't